 From the Chicago Fed: Index Points to a Pickup in Economic Growth in October

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) moved up to +0.17 in September from –0.37 in August.
-All four broad categories of indicators that make up the index increased from August, and three of the four categories made positive contributions to the index in September.
-The index’s three-month moving average, CFNAI-MA3, was unchanged at –0.16 in September.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.65 in October from +0.36 in September.
+One of the four broad categories of indicators that make up the index increased from September, but three of the four categories made positive contributions to the index in October.
+The index’s three-month moving average, CFNAI-MA3, increased to +0.28 in October from +0.01 in September.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

 Click on graph for larger image.

-This suggests economic activity was close to the historical trend in September (using the three-month average).
+This suggests economic activity was above the historical trend in October (using the three-month average).

 According to the Chicago Fed:

 The index is a weighted average of 85 indicators of growth in national economic activity drawn from four broad categories of data: 1) production and income; 2) employment, unemployment, and hours; 3) personal consumption and housing; and 4) sales, orders, and inventories.